kailash-manasarovar/statement/docs/timeline/2024/february.md

 ## Guardia Civil

-- I try to access the Guardia Civil webpage for reporting gender violence and cyber stalking.
+- On the same evening, I try to access the Guardia Civil webpage for reporting gender violence and cyber stalking.
 - The page fails to load at every attempt to access it.
 It's not a 404, or any normal error.
 It's a not connected to the internet error, except I am.
 - I literally cannot access any reporting pages on the Guardia Civil website at all.
 - I know now I was blocked from accessing the Guardia Civil's gender violence and cyber stalking reporting line by hackers.